EvaMaeRey/tidybernoulli/README.md

 Students will be able to see distributions like the binomial distribution emerge from first principles.

-tidybernoulli was inspired and is complementary to [ma206distributions](https://evamaerey.github.io/ma206distributions/) which treats common discrete probability distributions consistent with data requirements for use in with ggplot2 and the rest of the tidyverse.
+tidybernoulli was inspired by and is complementary to [ma206distributions](https://evamaerey.github.io/ma206distributions/) which treats common discrete probability distributions consistent with data requirements for use in with ggplot2 and the rest of the tidyverse.